Frequently Asked Questions

 Students have weekly 30, 40 or 45 minute lessons during the school year except for scheduled holidays.
 Summer lessons are flexible to accommodate camp and vacations.
 Adults or home-school students who are available during school hours can take morning lessons, weekly or bi-weekly, or have flexible scheduling if needed.

-At weekly lessons, students will learn how to practice, to make the best use of their practice time.
-The more days per week you practice, even if just for 15 minutes, the better progress you will make.
-In order to make good steady progress, students need to practice a minimum of 5 days a week, no less than 20-30 minutes a day.
-Students who are serious about piano will be practicing more than 30 minutes a day, most days of the week.
+At weekly lessons, students will learn how to practice, to make the best use of their practice time at home.
+Practicing 4-5 days a week, at least 20 minutes a day will ensure steady progress.
+Students who are more serious about piano will be practicing more than 30 minutes a day, most days of the week.
+All students have weeks where they are unable to practice and this is expected.

 Learning music theory is fun, and knowledge of music theory is essential to reading, understanding and appreciating music.
 Students learn music theory and basic chords from their very first lessons in a hands-on way that is easy to understand.
 In the beginning, music theory is learned through simple exercises and through the songs students study each week.
 Theory books which complement the lesson books are also helpful.
 My favorite supplemental theory book is Fundamentals of Piano Theory by Keith Snell.

 Learning to read music begins in the first few weeks of lessons.
-Learning to play some songs in the beginning without music is also fun and helpful.
-Beginning students may learn songs by rote, by finger numbers or letter names, simple patterns or improvisation.
+Learning to play songs in the beginning without music is also fun and helpful.
+Beginning students may learn songs by rote, by ear, by finger numbers or letter names, simple patterns or improvisation.
 Students naturally progress from playing songs without music to learning songs by reading notes.
-In order to get good at reading music, it is necessary to keep reading as much new music as possible.

 Parental attendance at lessons and supervision of at-home practice has enormous benefits to both children and parents.
 Parental attendance helps children understand that learning to play the piano is valued and important to their parents, giving children greater incentive to learn and practice.